Leonardo Da Vinci Quote, Picasso Master Copy, and Tiny Habits

 As most artists, I’m always trying to find more time to create, more time to draw, take photos, paint, read, and enjoy life.
 It’s tough, especially when your day job gets in the way.
 There’s always so much to do and no time to do it.
 Well, I wanted to share with you something that has helped me develop new habits to try and accomplish some of these creative outlets mentioned above.

 In the video below you can watch a Ted talk about how we can create tiny habits after established habits…those that are already part of our daily routine.
-You know…brushing your teeth (I hope this is a habit of yours), drinking coffee or tea, showering, eating breakfast/lunch/dinner, walking, working, etc. So, in the video he says that to develop the habit of flossing, you start with one tooth.
+You know…brushing your teeth (I hope this is a habit of yours), drinking coffee, showering, eating breakfast/lunch/dinner, walking, working, etc. So, in the video he says that to develop the habit of flossing, you start with one tooth.
 After you brush your teeth (a regular habit) you floss one tooth.
 Then you celebrate with positive reinforcement….say “I’m Awesome” out loud, or do a funky chicken dance.
 Anything to acknowledge you’ve done something positive towards your goal…flossing.

 Below is a list of things that I tried to work on…slowly, one tooth at a time…so to speak.
 Now, I didn’t do the goofy, positive reinforcement stunt, but that’s for the benefit of everyone…I’m a horrible dancer.